 - Filtering Routers: Filtering routers reject attempts to communicate between addresses and ports not configured as allowed.
 This helps to prevent common attacks that use “drones” or “zombies” searching for vulnerable servers.
-Although relatively easy to block, these types of attacks remain a favorite method of malicious attackers in search of vulnerabilities.
+Although relatively easy to block, these types of attacks remain a favourite method of malicious attackers in search of vulnerabilities.
 Filtering routers also support configuring back end services to be accessible only from their corresponding front ends.

 - Firewalls: Firewalls restrict data communication to (and from) known and authorized ports, protocols, and destination (and source) IP addresses.

-- Cryptographic Protection of Messages: TLS with at least 128 bit cryptographic keys is used to protect control messages sent between Microsoft Azure datacenters and between clusters within a given datacenter.
-Customers have the option to enable encryption for traffic between end users and customer VMs.
+- Cryptographic Protection of Messages: TLS with at least 128-bit cryptographic keys is used to protect control messages sent between Microsoft Azure datacenters and between clusters within a given datacenter.
+Customers have the option to enable encryption for traffic between end-users and customer VMs.

 - Software Security Patch Management: Security patch management is an integral part of operations to help protect systems from known vulnerabilities.
 The Microsoft Azure platform utilises integrated deployment systems to manage the distribution and installation of security patches for Microsoft software.

 - Monitoring: Security is monitored with the aid of centralised monitoring, correlation, and analysis systems that manage the large amount of information generated by devices within the environment, providing pertinent and timely monitoring and alerts.